rookie-ninja/rk-db/sqlite/README.md

 [boot.yaml](example/boot.yaml)

 - Create web server with Gin framework at port 8080
-- Create MySQL entry which connects MySQL at localhost:3306
+- Create Sqlite entry which connects Sqlite at file path or in memory

 ```yaml
 ---